 Other causes of pigmented skin lesions

 Also called common naevi.
-See separate article Intradermal and Compound Naevi.
+See also the separate Intradermal and Compound Naevi article.

 Typical features of common naevi are: